-Lecturers in diseases of the E.N.T., and basing the chief diseases of these organs and their treatment, are included in the lecture courses on surgery during the Fourth Year.
+Six lectures in diseases of the ear, nose and throat are included in the lecture courses on surgery during the Fourth Year.
 In the E.N.T.
-Departments of the various teaching hospitals, clinical instruction is given throughout the year to groups of students of Fifth Year.
+Departments of the four general teaching hospitals clinical instruction is given to groups of students in the Fifth Year for one half day per week for one term each.

-Textbooks Recommended: Logan Turner, Diseases of Nose, Throat and Ear; Simpson Hall, Diseases of Nose, Throat and Ear: D. G. Carruthers, Diseases of the Ear, Nose and
+Textbooks: De Weese and Saunders, Textbook of Otolaryngology; Simson Hall, Diseases of Nose, Throat and Ear; D. G. Carruthers, Diseases of the Ear, Nose and Throat; Logan Turner, Diseases of the Nose, Throat and Ear.